 How a Chicken Regulates Body Temperature

 A chicken is able to increase its body temperature by eating more in cold weather.
 Digestion creates internal heat, which radiates through the skin warming the air next to it, which is then trapped against its body by feathers.
-Chickens are tiny furnaces wrapped in down coats!

 A chicken is also able to conserve body heat by restricting blood-flow to its comb, wattles and feet, the very parts of the body that give off excess heat in warm weather.
 Not only do they have mechanisms to keep themselves comfortable in the cold, they huddle together to keep each other comfortable and warm.
+Chickens are tiny furnaces, wrapped in down jackets!

 Installing 2″x4″ boards instead of round roosts provides them with the ability to cover and warm their feet.
 I took the following photo inside the coop late at night after an all day snowstorm.
 The day’s high temperature was 18°F and the temperature outside at 11pm was 18°F. The temperature inside the coop was nearly 40°F!
-The combination of windbreaks, insulation, sand as litter and the chickens’ collective body heat all contribute to an extremely reasonable, comfortable and dry environment for the flock.
+The combination of windbreaks, insulation, sand as litter and the chickens’ collective body heat all contribute to an extremely reasonable, comfortable and dry environment for the flick.

 - If you must, only use a safe form of heat such as a flat panel, radiant heater.
 Only supply enough heat to raise the coop temperature a few degrees- the coop should not feel warm to you.
 Chickens are not served well by walking out of a toasty hen house into a freezing cold run.
 The more time they spend inside the coop, the more droppings accumulate inside the coop, the more moisture there is inside the coop, the less exercise they get, etc.